scrowl-io/owl-ui/README.md

 This command will initialize Lerna and move the design variables/tokens into the theme component.

 ### Creating Components
+The name of the your component *will need to be in camel case*, as we implement this [rule](https://www.typescriptlang.org/tsconfig#forceConsistentCasingInFileNames) in our TS config.

 To create a new component requires a lot of boilerplate.
 To make things a little easier, run the following command:

 `yarn run create:component -n [COMPONENT_NAME]`

-The name of the your component will need to be in camel case, as we implement this [rule](https://www.typescriptlang.org/tsconfig#forceConsistentCasingInFileNames) in our TS config.
+For example:

+`yarn run create:component -n newComponentName`

 The component will be created under the packages folder and have an initial view option of “Default”.
 If you wish to have the component be initialized with a different option, you can follow this format when passing the component name [COMPONENT_NAME]@[OPTION_NAME].